amithkoujalgi/workflow-orchestration-on-conductor-with-observability/README.md

 ### Introduction

-This demonstration features the seamless workflow orchestration with Netflix's Conductor with workers as Spring Boot apps and observability over the orchestration.
+This is a project featuring seamless workflow orchestration with Netflix's Conductor framework with Spring Boot apps registered as task workers that execute the tasks of configured workflows.
+It also provides full observability of the system and workflows.

 ### Design